 If you do not remove yourself from the register of resident population, you might be presumed to remain tax resident in Italy, under the Italian test of tax residence for the rest of time!

-If you are an Italian citizen, you should take steps to apply for registration with the AIRE (register of Italian citizens resident abroad) as soon as possible. _This requires application to the local consulate for the jurisdiction to which you have transferred residence.
-Unlike no Italian citizens you do not need to apply to your Italian Comune of Residence.
+If you are an Italian citizen, you should take steps to apply for registration with the AIRE (register of Italian citizens resident abroad) as soon as possible.
+This requires application to the local consulate for the jurisdiction to which you have transferred residence.
+Unlike non-Italian citizens you do not need to apply to your Italian Comune of Residence.
 Once you notified the Consulate, it will be the Consulate who notify your former Comune that you have transferred abroad.
 The timescale for this can be lengthy, but for tax purposes at least, you will be considered as having transferred residence from the date of application to your Consulate.

 The importance of prompt registration with the AIRE should not be underestimated, as there is a whole series of rights and potential obligations that stem from that and the relevant timing.